joescars/USSEScoreboard/README.md

 # US South East Scoreboard

-This is a generic tool built to help manage commitments and goal for our team.
+This is a generic tool built to help manage commitments and goals for our team.
 It has a custom structure based on a changing set of rules.

 The main goal of this tool is to allow us to view a "scoreboard" giving us instant feedback as to where we stand as a team.